felixbillieres/Learn-MCP-Protocol/Learn/projet_12/README.md

-# Projet 12 : Prompts avec arguments dynamiques
+# Project 12: Prompts with dynamic arguments

-## Objectif
+## Objective

-Apprendre à créer des prompts qui acceptent des arguments dynamiques pour personnaliser le contenu.
+Learn to create prompts that accept dynamic arguments to personalize content.

-## Concepts à apprendre
+## Concepts to learn

-### Arguments dans les prompts
+### Arguments in prompts

-Les prompts peuvent accepter des **arguments** qui permettent de personnaliser le message retourné.
-Par exemple, un prompt de code review peut accepter un argument `language` pour adapter le message.
+Prompts can accept **arguments** that allow you to personalize the returned message.
+For example, a code review prompt can accept a `language` argument to adapt the message.

-### Structure des arguments
+### Argument structure

-Chaque argument a :
+Each argument has:
-- `name` : Nom de l'argument
+- `name`: Argument name
-- `description` : Description (optionnel)
+- `description`: Description (optional)
-- `required` : Si l'argument est obligatoire (optionnel, défaut false)
+- `required`: If the argument is required (optional, default false)

-### Utilisation
+### Usage

-Quand un client demande un prompt avec `prompts/get`, il peut passer un dict `arguments` avec les valeurs des arguments.
+When a client requests a prompt with `prompts/get`, it can pass an `arguments` dict with argument values.

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer des prompts qui utilisent des arguments pour personnaliser le contenu.
+In this project, you will create prompts that use arguments to personalize content.

-## Prochaines étapes
+## Next steps

-Lis `INSTRUCTIONS.md` pour voir ce que tu dois faire exactement !
+Read `INSTRUCTIONS.md` to see exactly what you need to do!